bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 to create a truly "plug-in" kernel replacement.
 They are listed in detail here in approximate order of importance.

-#### Potential Ethernet/Networking issues
+#### Potential Ethernet/Networking issues on bootup
+Summary : On rare occasions the unit needs to be power cycled and not just soft rebooted to avoid Ethernet networking issues.

 The Seagate Central uses a proprietary and closed source tool called "networklan" to manage the Ethernet interface.
-Unfortunately, this tool does not work seamlessly with the new kernel and this may potentially cause some issues but in most cases there should not be any problems.
+Unfortunately, this tool does not work seamlessly with the new kernel and this may on rare occasions cause some issues but in most cases there should not be any problems.

-Some users have reported that after the kernel upgrade, the unit needs to be power cycled a few times before it will successfully aquire an IP address via DHCP.
+Some users have reported that sometimes after the unit is rebooted it may need to be power cycled to successfully aquire an IP address via DHCP.
 It's not yet clear why this is happening for some systems however, if this is is case in your network then it may be best to assign a static IP address to your unit using the Web Management interface under Settings -> Advanced -> LAN.

 When the Ethernet cable is physically disconnected from the unit the "networklan" tool doesn't properly recognize this event.
 Instead,